benjamrio/tab-counter-extension/README.md

 # tab-counter-extension
-Chrome extension counting open tabs
+Chrome extension counting open tabs, in the scope to limit useless open tabs.